w1ldc4rd-w1z4rd/ollama-cmder/README.md

 The oc.pl script fetches text from files or URLs, sends it to the Ollama API with optional user prompts, and outputs AI-generated text responses.

+### Overview

+- **Text Processing**: The script reads from specified files or a webpage.
+- **Custom Prompts**: Input custom prompts via stdin for specific guidance to the AI.
+- **API Communication**: Sends formatted input to the Ollama API, fetching a generated response.
+- **Output**: Displays the API's response.
+Use `-hide` to view only this output.

 ### Quick Start Guide for oc.pl

 Ensure Perl and required modules (`Term::ANSIColor`, `LWP::UserAgent`, `HTTP::Request`, `JSON::XS`, `Data::Dumper`, `Encode`) are installed.